Cold Brew Coffee and Iced Dulce de Leche Latte recipes

 Cold brew coffee is one of those recipes I had tucked away but then something came up and I needed to post it quick, so off-loaded it to a large website.
 I’d been in a cooking challenge doing international recipes and Argentina came up.
 And having some dulce le leche hanging around, I stirred it into my cold brew to make a latte.

-I know a lot of people will use a French press to make their cold brew.
+I know a lot of people use a French press to make their cold brew.
 And you might be wondering what that is (or perhaps not, you guys are very savvy…) or even why you would want to make cold brew.

 If you have made sun-tea you are probably quite aware of how much more smooth the flavor is, as using boiling water in tea releases bitter compounds into the drink.
 And the same thing with coffee- as smooth as you’d like to think your favorite coffee beans are, there are still some bitter components.

 But you don’t really need special equipment to make this- you can chuck the coffee straight into a canning jar, cover it with cold water, cap it and let it sit overnight.
 No electricity.
-No French pot.
+No French press.
 You will need a strainer and some coffee filters though- I usually use 3-4.

-And I DO actually have French pots- at one time I managed to have three on hand but gave one away.
+Andย I DO actually have French press pots- at one time I managed to have three on hand but gave one away.
 But truthfully, this is so much easier, mainly because I make a lot of things from scratch so keep a good supply of canning jars with reusable plastic lids near the kitchen, for things I might make often, like ketchup, barbecue sauce, salad dressings, or mayonnaise to name a few.

 So I will go ahead and bring the recipes back onto the blog and share both of them (coffee and latte) here.
 Since I probably will not be on that other site much, and don’t want to forget where I put this.
 I’ve lost recipes on old websites before.
 It’s best to have them tucked into one tidy spot.